2019-20 Senior Representation Policy & Process

 - To complete all training exercises requested by the coaches.

 - Attend the assessment/selection camp if selected to attend.
-This will be held 1-3 December 2018 in Christchurch and players must attend all three days.
+This will be held 7-9 December 2019 at Hibiscus Coast (Auckland) and players must attend all three days.

 Commitment required by players if selected to a New Zealand team

 - Be available for team training the day preceding major tournaments as prescribed by the team coach.

 - Comply with the PNZ player Code of Conduct and alcohol and drug policies.